 Students enrolling in music lessons for the first time must audition with the appropriate faculty sponsor before completing an application through Experience Cornell.
 Auditions should happen the semester before a student begins taking lessons, however some exceptions may be made for new students, students who were off campus the prior semester, and at the faculty sponsor’s discretion.

-Listed below are specific requirements for lesson auditions by instrument/ensemble.
+Listed online are specific requirements for lesson auditions by instrument/ensemble.
 For information about audition requirements for all other instruments, please contact the appropriate faculty sponsor.

 - Prepare two pieces: one jazz standard and a blues